 About the Florida Department of Corrections

-The Florida Department of Corrections (FDC) is the third largest state prison system in the country with a budget of $2.7 billion, approximately 90,000 inmates incarcerated and nearly 155,000 offenders on active community supervision (probation).
+Florida Department of Corrections (FDC) is Florida’s largest state agency and the third-largest state prison system in the country with a budget of $3.4 million.

 The Department has 143 facilities statewide, including 50 correctional institutions, seven private partner facilities, 16 annexes, 33 work camps, three re-entry centers, 12 FDC operated work release centers, 18 private work release centers, two road prisons, one forestry camp and one basic training camp.